Why General Arts & Science?

 Identifying financial resources, estimating costs, and developing strategies to meet these costs should be part of your plan to attend college.

-The Financial Aid Office is located in room E2020, London Campus.
-You can visit their website at www.fanshawec.ca/financialaid or call 519-452-4280 for to book an appointment to discuss your financial future with Fanshawe College.
+Contact the Financial Aid Office to book an appointment to discuss your financial future with Fanshawe College.

 How will I know if I got in?